JavaScript must be enabled to correctly display this content

 Before running the data load, review the data point-of-view, including the list of existing employees.

-In Planning, click (Navigator), and under Workforce, click Compensation Planning.
+Click (Navigator), and under Workforce, click Compensation Planning.

 From the vertical tabs on the left, click (Manage Employees).

-Click the Existing Employees horizontal tab.
+Click the Existing Employees horizontal tab at the bottom.

 Verify or set the POV to the following values: